The Association was created at the initiative of researchers during the Faro Conference in 2012.

-The official address of AWRANA is located XX, Belgium (legal area of Leuven).
-The Society is to be registered as such.
+The official address of AWRANA is currently located in Paris, France.
 The board may decide to re-locate the official address of the society.
 When European legislation to cover societies and private charities is enacted, AWRANA will be governed by European law.

 Objectives of AWRANA